 I try to have a trainee class when needed.
-While it is fine to hire a couple trainees off the street I believe it is much more beneficial for the organization to really try to hire from within.
+While it is fine to hire a couple of trainees off the street I believe it is much more beneficial for the organization to really try to hire from within.
 This way we can have classes just when we need them and do not have someone designated a management trainee for a long period getting frustrated from there being no supervisor position available.

 Weekly Management Training Meetings:

 We would have an hour weekly meeting where most training would take place.
 This is the fun part.
 You can really tailor this to the needs of your operation.
-I put a ton on emphasis on leadership, how to act on the team, how to deal with tough reps, dealing with confrontation and how to turn attitudes around.
+I put a ton of emphasis on leadership, how to act on the team, how to deal with tough reps, dealing with confrontation, and how to turn attitudes around.
 I want to give them all the “psychological tools” for them to succeed,

-We will also train on systems (call management system, workforce management, theory behind how and why we route calls… ).
+We will also train on systems (call management system, workforce management, the theory behind how and why we route calls… ).

-I give them some printed out chapter of my favorite leadership and coaching books.
+I give them some printed out chapters of my favorite leadership and coaching books.
 Techniques to get right to the heart of helping them in their job (let me know if you would like some of these printouts)

 One of the most important classes is our legal class.
 We make sure to go over sexual harassment issues, what you can say and what you can’t say on your team, any company policies such as dress code are all handed here as well to make sure that all our middle management are as professional as possible and do not open us up to any litigation.

 Make these meetings important and special.
 Give special binders out so trainees can put their take away’s somewhere.
 Have some water/Soda and maybe some snacks.
 Make it something your employees want to go to.
-Also be prepared for these meetings.
-I have a lesson plan that I make to cover all the topics that I want conveyed over the weeks of the training.
+Also, be prepared for these meetings.
+I have a lesson plan that I make to cover all the topics that I want to be conveyed over the weeks of the training.
 I would love to tell you exactly what to teach here but it will depend on your business type.
 If you would like more information on what I do please contact me.

 On Job Experience: